Jackson Topine: 2023

 Topine was limited to only five matches for Canterbury in the 2023 NRL season as the club finished 15th on the table.

 2024 legal case against the Bulldogs

-On 26 April, it was announced that Topine had not returned to Bulldogs training as he had launched legal action against his former team Canterbury after it was alleged he arrived late to training and was forced to endure a wrestling session of the entire teams top 30 squad by the team trainer.
+On 26 April 2024, it was announced that Topine had not returned to Bulldogs training as he had launched legal action against his former team Canterbury after it was alleged he arrived late to training and was forced to endure a wrestling session of the entire teams top 30 squad by the team trainer.
 Topine in his claims said he was subjected to "unlawful corporal punishment", assault, humiliation, anxiety, fear and deprivation of liberty amongst other claims.
 Topine said arriving late to training was simply a misunderstanding, as he believed that he had to get strapping done before the morning training session.
 It was claimed that Topine wanted $4 million as compensation.
 Topine has since not played in the NRL due to psychological damage.

+On 16 July 2025, it was announced that the case would go to court in March 2026.
+In February 2026, the case had been dismissed and the matter resolved.